KowalewskiMichal96/KowalewskiMichal96/README.md

 <!-- Links to your social media accounts -->
 [2]: https://www.linkedin.com/in/kowalewskiMichal96/

-## Experience
-* A YEAR OF PROGRAMMING IN LSI SOFTWARE

 ## Skills
 * C# - LINQ, EF
 * CSS, HTML, BOOTSTRAP
 * SQL, T-SQL

-## 🌱 I’m currently learning web development

 <!--
 **KowalewskiMichal96/KowalewskiMichal96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.